Motorola Droid vs iPhone 3GS: Review | iPhone & iPod touch News / Help

 motodroid 2

-Droid is the slimmest handset out in the market with a physical QWERTY and it does well to please a big segment of the market that Blackberry holds.
-However I prefer the Palm Pre style qwerty which comes right below the screen.
+Droid is the slimmest handset out in the market with a physical QWERTY, and it does well to, please a large segment of the market that Blackberry holds.
+However, I prefer the Palm Pre style qwerty which comes right below the screen.
 The onscreen keyboard of the iPhone (though very good), lack of Flash, MicroSD card or a usb mass storage option works against the 3GS and I won’t be surprised if the Droid/Milestone actually does better business in some parts of the world.
 The pricing of the Motorola Droid is competitive (and does better than Cliq in terms of features) and helps Verizon compete with the iPhone.
 Google has already blessed the Android 2 with its Navigation app and it will take some time for the same to hit the iPhone or probably we would need to see the PlaceBase solution to come up.

 iPhone 3GS counters the Verizon Droid / Motorola Milestone only by its multitouch UI and the amazing App Store application (at the same time we do know a little issue with Apps on the Droid).
 It would take time for Android to catchup to that.
 But Droid is certainly something that will attract Verizon a lot of customers.